-The term paradigm shift exploded into scene with science historian Thomas Kuhn’s 1962 book Structure of Scientific Revolutions, one of the most influential and uproarious books of the 20th century and possibly the most cited academic books of all time.
-In Structures, Kuhn illustrates the substitutional nature of scientific progress which moves, according to him, from paradigm to paradigm instead of the traditional view of a linear progression by accumulation of “theory-independent facts” (the view, that is, that older theories give way successively to more inclusive and accurate ones).
-Kuhn notes that while from the perspective of the observer inside a given paradigm, a “development-by-accumulation” of knowledge seems, correctly, to advance the accepted scientific hypothesis, from the perspective of a science historian studying a long enough time period, one cannot but notice a cyclical pattern where, time and again, even the most household scientific paradigms, alongside their publications, experiments and chieftains, are eventually substituted altogether.
+The term paradigm shift exploded into scene with science historian Thomas Kuhn’s 1962 book Structure of Scientific Revolutions, one of the most influential and uproarious books of the 20th century and arguably the most cited academic books of all time.
+In Structures, Kuhn defies the traditional view of a linear scientific progression by accumulation of “theory-independent facts” (the view, that is, that older theories give way successively to more inclusive and accurate ones) and illustrates instead the substitutional nature of scientific progress which moves, according to him, from paradigm to paradigm.
+The author notes that from the perspective of the observer inside a given paradigm a “development-by-accumulation” of knowledge seems, correctly, to advance the accepted scientific hypothesis.
+However, if a science historian studies a long enough time period, he says, one cannot but notice a cyclical pattern where, time and again, even the most household scientific paradigms, alongside their publications, experiments and chieftains, are eventually substituted altogether.
 Needless to say this enraged countless members of the scientific community, and most reviews and critics have focused understandably on this questioning of the irrefutability of scientific progress.

-Yet this discussion by academics has not interfered with the basic concept of a paradigm change, that with sufficient understanding by the public has escaped into mainstream and taken on a life of its own.
-However, with peers focused on the scrutiny of intellectual progress, the "paradigm" escaped without a core component, indeed without what could be considered the "second half" of the concept, which we'll explore here.
+Amongst discussions by academics, the basic concept of a paradigm gained sufficient understanding by the public to escape into mainstream and take a life of its own.
+Today the term "paradigm shift" is routinely used amongst intelectual and even business circles de describe a deep shift in perspective, a fundamental change in the basic concepts and underlying beliefs of a given community.
+This is correct, but only partly.
+Will everyone focused on the scrutiny of intellectual progress, the "paradigm" has escaped without a core component, indeed without what could be considered the "second half" of the concept, which we'll explore here.

 For example, many of the greatest scientific breakthroughs were proposed well before their time.
 Aristarchus anticipated the heliocentric model of the solar system in the 3rd century B.C., eighteen centuries before Copernicus, theories of combustion by absorption from the atmosphere were proposed in the 17th century by Rey, Hooke and Mayow, well before Lavoisier’s revolutionary papers, as were 18th and 19th century propositions for a relativistic conception of space, before Einstein.
 Yet in each case, the historical setting of their time and the precision of their instruments (or lack of) did not require a new paradigm; as Kuhn notes, there were no needs that their insights might have fulfilled, and these ideas were neglected, buried in time until the moment had arrived for their renaissance.
 In short, it is the external environment that gives context to, and permission for, the growth and fruition of a new worldview.